AdobeDocs/campaign-web.en/help/v8/rn/acs-migration.md

 * Audiences are **Lists**.
 [Learn more](../audience/gs-audiences-recipients.md).
 -->

-* Custom resources are **Schemas** in Campaign Web user interface.
+* Custom resources are **Schemas**
-* Messages are **Deliveries**.
+* Messages are referred as **Deliveries**
-* Users are **Operators**.
+* Product users are **Operators**
-* Roles are **Named Rights**.
+* Roles are configured with **Named Rights**
-* Security Groups are **Operator Groups**.
+* Security Groups are **Operator Groups**
-* Organizational units are **Folder Permissions**
+* Organizational units are managed through **Folder Permissions**

 ## New features {#new-features}

-For you to be able to transition, we've added [key capabilities](https://experienceleague.adobe.com/docs/experience-cloud/campaign/campaign-standard-migration-home.html) from Campaign Standard to v8:
+For you to transition smoothly to Campaign v8, key Campaign Standard capabilities have been added to Campaign v8.
+They are detailed in [this documentation](https://experienceleague.adobe.com/docs/experience-cloud/campaign/campaign-standard-migration-home.html){target="_blank"}.

 * **Dynamic Reporting**: Dynamic Reporting provides fully customizable and real-time reports to measure the impact of your marketing activities.
 It adds access to profile data, enabling demographic analysis by profile dimensions such as gender, city and age in addition to functional email campaign data like opens and clicks.
-[Learn more](https://experienceleague.adobe.com/docs/experience-cloud/campaign/reporting/get-started-reporting.html)
+[Learn more](https://experienceleague.adobe.com/docs/experience-cloud/campaign/reporting/get-started-reporting.html){target="_blank"}.

 * **Centralized branding**: Every company has brand visual and technical guidelines.
 With Adobe Campaign, you can define a set of specification to present a consistent brand to your customers, from logos to technical aspects, such as email sender, URL or domains.
 [Learn more](https://experienceleague.adobe.com/docs/experience-cloud/campaign/branding/branding-gs.html)

 * **Rest APIs** - As a Campaign Stardard migrated user, you can use Rest APIs to create integrations for Adobe Campaign and build your own ecosystem by interfacing Adobe Campaign with the panel of technologies that you use.
-[Learn more](https://experienceleague.adobe.com/docs/experience-cloud/campaign/apis/get-started-apis.html)
+[Learn more](https://experienceleague.adobe.com/docs/experience-cloud/campaign/apis/get-started-apis.html){target="_blank"}.

-* **Landing pages** - Many improvements have been brought to Campaign v8 to make sure you don't lose any capability.
+* **Landing pages** - Some improvements have been brought to Campaign v8 landing pages to ensure feature parity with Campaign Standard.
 Learn more in the [release notes](../rn/release-notes.md#new-24-4) and the landing page [documentation](../landing-pages/get-started-lp.md).

  <!--
 * Delivery Alerting: In addition to viewing notifications directly in Campaign, Adobe Campaign also provides an email alerting system to trigger email alerts to users or external stakeholders of important system activities.
 Create, manage, and receive customizable alerts and dashboards to keep track of delivery successes or failures.
 Adobe Campaign Delivery Alerting boosts efficiency by keeping all involved Adobe Campaign users in a company automatically informed about the delivery execution status, via email and dashboard.